The Buying Process – from Offer to Completion

 |INSURANCE||You also need to immediately set about arranging insurance.
 A good comprehensive policy needs to cover third party liability and other risks such as own damage, fire & theft and boat contents, and this needs to be in place by purchase completion.
 For a no obligation on-line quote CLICK HERE

 If we have agreed a mooring for you in the marina, your boat will be moved to its berth.
-If you are mooring elsewhere then we are happy to offer a few days’ grace for you to collect and take her away.
-After this a temporary mooring charge may be applied.
+If you are mooring elsewhere then we are happy to offer a few days’ (up to a maximum of 7 days) grace for you to collect and take her away.
+After this our temporary mooring charge will be applied.

 Should you wish to have a blacking, the engine serviced, or some repairs or modifications/improvements carried out before you move off, then we will be pleased to quote.